 The Back Tees

 Standing on the elevated back tees is its own experience.
-You feel untouchable — so far from everything else that everyone below looks like a tiny dot.
-The lighthouse behind you, the bay stretching out, and you're about to hit driver somewhere into the abyss.
+You feel untouchable - so far from everything else that everyone below looks like a tiny dot.
+The lighthouse in front of you, the bay stretching out, and you're about to hit driver somewhere into the abyss.
 That's the feeling.

 "Standing on the back tees at Alcanada is incredible.
 You feel untouchable.
 So far from the rest of the world.
 Everyone looks like a tiny dot and you're standing there, elevated, ready to hit driver somewhere into the abyss."